Which is the Best Real Estate Crowdfunding Platform for you?

 There are three main reasons why investing in real estate is a good move for your portfolio.

-First, you frequently see your real estate investment appreciate in value over time.
-Although real estate projects, such as flipping houses, can be expensive, residential real estate tends to show encouraging return on investment.
-Over the last year, single family homes in many areas have increased in value, making them a nice real estate investment if you’re interested in selling after a few years.
+First, you frequently see your real estate investment appreciate over time.
+Although real estate projects, such as house flipping, can be expensive, residential real estate tends to show encouraging returns on investment.
+Over the last year, single-family homes in many areas have increased in value, making them an excellent real estate investment if you’re interested in selling after a few years.

-Second, real estate investments are good because everyone needs a place to live or work.
-Unless you make a real estate investment in a truly undesirable town, or fail to bring a dilapidated building up to living standards, it’s likely your real estate investment will draw tenants.
+Second, real estate investments are always in demand because everyone needs a place to live or work.
+Unless you invest in a genuinely undesirable town or fail to bring a dilapidated building up to living standards, your real estate investment will likely draw tenants.

 Finally, real estate can sometimes lead to passive income.
 Passive income is a type of cash flow that requires little work after it has been set up.
 Apartment buildings, for example, might bring in passive cash flow from rental payments.

-That being said, flipping private real estate or being a landlord can be a lot of work.
-There are easier ways to start with real estate investing that require less upfront capital and time commitments: crowdfunded real estate.
+That said, flipping private real estate or being a landlord can be a lot of work.
+There are easier ways to start with real estate investing that require less upfront capital and time commitments: Crowdfunded real estate.

 What is Real Estate Crowdfunding?

-If you have considered real estate investing on your own, whether commercial real estate, office buildings, or residential real estate, you may have noticed that the minimum investment seems to be pretty steep.
-Even buying private real estate, like a single family home, can be out of reach for beginning investors.
+If you consider real estate investing on your own, whether commercial real estate, office buildings, or residential real estate, you’ll notice that the minimum investment seems pretty steep.
+Even buying private real estate, like a single-family home, can be out of reach for beginning investors.

-Real estate crowdfunding is the answer to the issue of the high minimum investment required to get into real estate investing.
-Through real estate crowdfunding platforms, investors can purchase fractions of real estate assets.
+Real estate crowdfunding is the answer to the issue of the high minimum investment required to get into real estate investment.
+Investors can purchase fractions of real estate assets through crowdfunding platforms.

 One way to invest in crowdfunded real estate is through a platform like Fundrise.
-Fundrise allows investors to get started with a minimum investment of only $1,000, which gives them a share in real estate investments.
-This smaller minimum investment means much less risk than purchasing private real estate outright, but still gives investors the opportunity to benefit from real estate investing.
+Fundrise allows investors to get started with a minimum investment of only $10, which gives them a share in real estate investments.
+This smaller minimum investment means much less risk than purchasing private real estate outright but still allows investors to benefit from real estate investing.

-There are many real estate crowdfunding platforms available today, with a wide variety of minimum investment requirements, management fees, and real estate investments.
-However, real estate crowdfunding is not available to all investors.
-Investing in real estate is sometimes reserved for only a special brand of investors called accredited investors.
+Many real estate crowdfunding platforms are available today with various minimum investment requirements, management fees, and real estate investments.
+However, crowdfunding is not available to all investors.
+Real estate investment is sometimes reserved for only a particular brand of investors called accredited investors.

 Fortunately, Fundrise, Diversyfund, and Groundfloor give small, non-accredited investors access to real estate crowdfunding.

-Non-accredited investors are simply the everyday investor.
+Non-accredited investors are simply everyday investors.
 There are no requirements or special perks for non-accredited investors.
 Everyday investors can find an investment option with an affordable minimum investment to get started in any number of stocks and bonds, but there are some limitations.
-While these investors may be able to get into real estate investing, there are greater options available to accredited investors.
+While these investors may be able to get into a few real estate investment platforms, there are greater options available to accredited investors.

-- Individual accredited investors earn over $200,000 per year for at least two years in a row.
+• Individual accredited investors earn over $200,000 annually for at least two years in a row.
 Married accredited investors must earn over $300,000 yearly.

-Recently, the SEC decided that individuals can become an accredited investor if they are deemed “knowledgeable employees,” or if they are licensed securities representatives or investment advisors.
-This makes it easier for those without an annual income of $200,000+ or a high net worth to get into crowdfunded real estate, among other more specialized investments beyond the stock market.
+Recently, the SEC decided that individuals can become accredited investors if they are deemed “knowledgeable employees” or licensed securities representatives or investment advisors.
+That makes it easier for those without an annual income of $200,000+ or a high net worth to get into crowdfunded real estate, among other more specialized investments beyond the stock market.

 Differences Between Debt and Equity Crowdfunding

 Not all real estate investment options are equal.
-Online real estate crowdfunding platforms typically offer two different sort of investments: debt investments and equity investments.
-Understanding the difference between equity and debt investment options is essential for real estate investors, as each option comes with its own benefits and drawbacks.
+Online real estate crowdfunding platforms typically offer two types of investments: debt and equity.
+Understanding the difference between equity and debt investment options is essential for real estate investors, as each option has benefits and drawbacks.

 Debt Investments

-Debt investments are a type of ofer in which the investor lends money to a buyer.
-As an investor, you might imagine yourself filling the role of a traditional bank: essentially, you’re investing in real estate loans.
-In a real estate crowdfunding situation, a few different investors might lend money to a single buyer.
+With a real estate crowd funded debt investment, the investor lends money to a buyer.
+As an investor, you might imagine yourself filling the role of a traditional bank: Essentially, you’re investing in real estate loans.
+A few investors might lend money to a single buyer in a real estate crowdfunding situation.

-As far as real estate lending goes, debt investments are a good component of a diversified portfolio.
-If you have a low risk tolerance, you’ll be happy to know that the property itself secures the loan.
-This makes debt investments are lower risk than some other real estate deals.
+Regarding real estate lending, debt investments are a good component of a diversified portfolio.
+If you have a low-risk tolerance, you’ll be happy to know that the property secures the loan.
+That makes debt investments lower risk than some other real estate deals.

-The return on investment will be fixed based on the repayment terms.
-Investors will receive a predetermined amount of money based on the portion of the property they own and the loan’s interest rate.
+The return on investment will be fixed based on the interest rate repayment terms.
+Investors will receive a predetermined amount of money based on the portion of the loan they own and the loan’s interest rate.

 Of course, there are downsides to investing in real estate loans.
 For one, your return on investment is fixed.
-Additionally, if the buyer pays off their mortgage early your investment might yield less than you expected.
+Additionally, if the buyer pays off their mortgage early, your investment might yield less than expected.

-There’s also default risk, when the borrower fails to pay.
-If the buyer doesn’t pay back their loan, you might lose part of your investment.
-That’s why it’s important to invest in more than one loan.
+There’s also a default risk when the borrower fails to pay.
+If the buyer doesn’t repay their loan, you might lose part of your investment.
+That’s why it’s essential to invest in more than one loan.

 Equity Investments